 Join us for for this family friendly event to introduce some of the plants and wildlife you might find on a walk along one of our canals as part of the City Nature Challenge 2021.
 We will also share some top tips for keeping safe around water.
 Free event, booking required.

 How to use iNaturalist

-How to collect records with your local record centre
+Submit directly to your local record centre

+Records gathered through iNaturalist are submitted to local record centres, but if you like, you can submit directly to them.
 Each record centre will have a slightly different way of collecting records, but their websites will give you all the information you need to submit a sighting and soon enough you'll be a wildlife recording pro.

 The 2020 City Nature Challenge was our biggest yet!